North Central overwhelms Muhlenberg to advance to DIII final - WHIZ News

 ALLENTOWN, Pa.
 (AP) — Broc Rutter threw for five touchdowns — four to Andrew Kamienski — and North Central (IL) dismantled Muhlenberg 45-14 on Saturday in a Division III semifinal game Saturday.

-North Central advanced to the championship and will play the winner of St. John’s of Minnesota at Wisconsin-Whitewater.
+North Central advanced to the championship and will play Wisconsin-Whitewater on Friday.

 While Rutter and Kamienski picked apart the Mules through the air, Ethan Greenfield carved through Muhlenberg on the ground for 199 yards on 21 carries.